 - (~1 page) Begin the paper with a brief introduction to the topic (i.e. a hook or "why-should-you-care" statement to the reader), a sentence or two on how it relates to your CBEL project, and state your claim in the form of a Thesis Statement (https://owl.english.purdue.edu/owl/resource/588/1/)

 - (~3 pages) Provide 3 premises to support your position - https://owl.english.purdue.edu/owl/resource/659/02/ AND https://owl.english.purdue.edu/owl/resource/659/04/

 - Identify and integrate academic and community-based evidence on the issue to support your argument

 - (~1 page) State the implications of your position (https://wts.indiana.edu/writing-guides/writing-conclusions.html)

 - Write your thesis statement following these guidelines: https://owl.english.purdue.edu/owl/resource/588/1/

 - State how your thesis connects to themes/element of your CBEL project

 - State your 3 premises that support your thesis statement (as bullet points) - https://owl.english.purdue.edu/owl/resource/659/02/

-- List your academic references AND community-based sources of information beneath each premise (and include a reference section)
+- Include in-text citations academic AND community-based sources of information beneath each premise (and include a reference section)

 - State the implication(s) of your position (as bullet points) (https://wts.indiana.edu/writing-guides/writing-conclusions.html)